ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 I will replace the control panel with an external control box connected through the enclosure of the spa with an IP68 SP21-12 connector. (available here : https://www.amazon.com/gp/product/B071R6RSN6/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)

 #### Descaler system
 It seems that this spa is equiped by a magnetic descaling system.
 Here is the wikipedia page on this technology (https://en.wikipedia.org/wiki/Magnetic_water_treatment).
 I cannot find the type of signal send to this device, it seems that the signal is AC with a modulation of amplitude.
-I will investigate it later because for the moment I don't have an oscilloscope so this function has not been implemented on the replacement board.
+I will maybe investigate it later... so this function has not been implemented on the replacement board.

 ## 2) Designing the replacement board
 ### a) Working principle